awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 Configure a PowerShell Console to Use the |TPClong|
 ===================================================

-Because PowerShell 3.0 and newer automatically load the AWSPowerShell module whenever you run an AWS cmdlet, and AWSPowerShell.NetCore requires at least PowerShell 6.0, there is no need to configure PowerShell to use the AWS PowerShell Tools.
+Although PowerShell 3.0 and newer releases typically load modules automatically whenever you run a cmdlet in the module, this does not work for AWS Tools for PowerShell, because of its large size.
+To start running AWS Tools for PowerShell cmdlets, run :code:`Import-Module AWSPowerShell.NetCore`.

 When you start PowerShell on a Linux-based system after you have installed the AWS Tools for PowerShell Core, run `Initialize-AWSDefaultConfiguration <https://docs.aws.amazon.com/powershell/latest/reference/items/Initialize-AWSDefaultConfiguration.html>`_ to specify your AWS access and secret keys.
 For more information about :code:`Initialize-AWSDefaultConfiguration`, see :ref:`specifying-your-aws-credentials`.
 In older (before 3.3.96.0) releases of the AWS Tools for PowerShell, this cmdlet was named